-BESS should be used for new applications, but during a transition period planning permit applicants have the option of using either BESS or STEPS / SDS.
-Once BESS is established, STEPS and SDS will be phased out.
+BESS should be used for new applications, but during the current transition period planning permit applicants have the option of using BESS or STEPS / SDS.
+Once BESS is established, STEPS and SDS will be phased out in early 2016.

 After this time, STEPS will be locked to new applications, but remain online for a period of two years so that existing projects can be accessed.
 The SDS will be removed from the STEPS website and will no longer be accepted for new applications.

 Apartment owners and building managers can find out more about energy efficiency opportunities in their buildings with Smart Blocks.

 Smart Blocks is a national program helping apartment owners and their managers save money by improving energy efficiency in apartment buildings.